What Is Open Banking? PSD2, AIS, PIS, CoF and Is It Safe

 PSD2 — the law that opened the banks

 Different countries implemented PSD2 differently.
 The UK mandated the nine largest banks (CMA9) to adopt a common API standard from day one.
-Poland created PolishAPI — a unified standard covering virtually all banks through a central hub operated by KIR (the national clearing house).
-Most other countries left it to individual banks, with aggregators like GoCardless, Tink (Visa), Salt Edge, and Plaid bridging the gaps.
+Poland created PolishAPI — a unified standard covering 20 commercial banks through a central hub operated by KIR (the national clearing house).
+Germany uses Berlin Group's NextGenPSD2 standard.
+Most other countries left implementation to individual banks, with aggregators like GoCardless, Tink (Visa), Salt Edge, and Plaid bridging the gaps.

 The connection flow — step by step